• Skip to primary navigation

 pinterest image.

-This Butternut Squash Casserole features a sweet and creamy filling that topped with a buttery pecan topping, that’s sure to steal the show at your Thanksgiving dinner.
-Plus, it can be prepared ahead of time, making it a convenient and impressive make-ahead side dish.
+Sweet Butternut Squash Casserole features a creamy squash filling, topped with a buttery pecan topping, that’s sure to steal the show at your Thanksgiving dinner.
+Plus, it can be prepared ahead of time, making it a convenient and impressive make-ahead holiday casserole.

 Jump to Recipe